shimlab/NanoSplicer/README.md

 ```
 python3 NanoSplicer.py -i example.bam -f /data/fast5s/ -r ref.fa input.h5
 ```
-**Note:** The index file match the input BAM file need to be present in the same folder of the BAM file
+**Note:** The index file matching the input BAM file needs to be present in the same folder as the BAM file

 ## Output
 The 'NanoSplicer.py' output is a TSV file with 10 columns:

-1. **read_id**: the Nanopore id of the read that the given JWR comes from
+1. **read_id**: the Nanopore id of the read that the JWR comes from
-2. **reference_name**: the mapped reference name  of the read that the given JWR coming from
+2. **reference_name**: the mapped reference name of the read the JWR comes from
 3. **inital_junction**: initial mapped splice junction
 4. **JAQ**: Junction alignment quality
 5. **candidates**: all candidate splice junctions
-6. **candidate_preference**: candidate preference, which is based on the sequence pattern near the splice junction, can take value 0,1,2,3.
+6. **candidate_sequence_motif_preference**: Based on known preferential use of specific intronic sequence patterns near splice junctions, can take value 0,1,2,3.
 Larger value means prefered.
 7. **SIQ**: Squiggle information quality.
 The squiggle is usually of poor quality if the SIQ is lower than -0.4.
 8. **prob_uniform_prior**: probability for each candidate using a uniform prior
-9. **prob_seq_pattern_prior**: probability for each candidate using the sequence pattern prior (based on the candidate preference in column 6)
+9. **prob_seq_pattern_prior**: probability for each candidate using the sequence pattern prior (based on the candidate sequence motif preference in column 6)
 10. **best_prob**: value of the best probability in column 9

 ###  Updates coming soon